wirebits/nrfBlueNullifier/README.md

 # What happened after script is running?
 - It breaks the sound.
-- It block the sound even the device playing the music.
+- It blocks the sound even the device playing the music.
 - Sometimes it disconnects the bluetoth from the device.